-5. State location of Infection Control Policy and Procedure Manual.

-7. Important Phone Numbers:

-Report fire Report Code Blue
+Report Code Blue

-Other Codes Transportation
+Transportation

-Security X-ray Dept
+X-ray Dept

-8. State location of break room/p ersonal storage area.
+8. State location of break room/personal storage area.

-• prientation to the clinical site and I have covered and this location.
-(Listed on the back of this form) y other
+The student has completed this orientation to the clinical site and I have covered any other pertinent information specific to this location.
+(Listed on the back of this form)

-Student signature: Date:
+Student signature: Date: Radiographer signature:

-Radiographer signature:

-вн SU BAPTIST HEALTH